Art-of-WiFi/UniFi-API-browser/README.md

->**NOTICE**
->
->The repository has been transferred to this new GitHub organisation account, the project maintainer will remain the same and will continue to actively maintain it.
-> If you have previously installed the API browser tool using `git clone`, you may consider pointing the clone to the new repository URL.
-You can do this with the following command from within the directory of your clone:
->
->```bash
->$ git remote set-url origin https://github.com/Art-of-WiFi/UniFi-API-browser.git
->```

 ## UniFi API browser

 This tool is for browsing data that is exposed through Ubiquiti's UniFi Controller API, written in PHP, JavaScript and the [Bootstrap](http://getbootstrap.com/) CSS framework.